 To write the statement requires a broad perspective, an open mind, with all of your senses engaged and to stay true to your emotions.

-Assertiveness and visualisation are recognised as powerful tools in order to be successful.
-Great champions imagine, feel, live and mentally experience their achievement before transitioning to carrying it out.
+Assertiveness and visualization are recognized as powerful tools in order to be successful.
+Great champions imagine, feel, live, and mentally experience their achievement before transitioning to carrying it out.
 These two techniques are a kind of neurolinguistic programming.

 Set out roles and objectives